rdYards/grasshopper/README.md

 ```sh
 python src/main.py
 ```

-Once started, the system will play a startup audio notification and listen for the wake word ("grasshopper") to activate transcription and response generation.
+Once started, the system will play a startup audio notification and listen for the wake word **grasshopper** to activate transcription and response generation.
 You can speak commands or queries which will be processed, responded to, and played back through TTS.

-## Specific Commands
+## Specific Voice Commands
 - **"Cancel now"**: Cancels transcription when wakeword detected.
 - **"Shutdown now"**: Initiates a shutdown sequence for the program.